adamparzi/Commute-MBTA/README.md

-An MBTA tracker purpose-built for Boston commuters.
+An MBTA tracker purpose-built for Boston commuters with a straightforward and informative interface.

 https://commutembta.netlify.app/

-WIP

 ## Features
 - Real-time predictions and estimates of the T from the MBTA API.